kevinpolisano/obsidian2cosma/README.md

 ### Cosma

-[Cosma](https://cosma.graphlab.fr/en/) is an open source app which can generate such a graph view, from a directory of text files written in Markdown, in a single HTML file called the **cosmoscope**.
+[Cosma](https://cosma.graphlab.fr/en/) is an [open source app](https://github.com/graphlab-fr/cosma) which can generate such a graph view, from a directory of text files written in Markdown, in a single HTML file called the **cosmoscope**.
 It offers a simple way to explore, visualize and share your knowledge graph with others. *Software comes and goes, but data should last*.
 Plain text are **future-proof**, hence the importance of not making your notes too dependent on a particular software syntax and of being able to migrate them easily.

 ## A Python script to convert Obsidian vault toward Cosma or Zettlr

-- Cosma uses the same syntax as [Zettlr](https://zettlr.com), another great editor geared towards academic work, whose [[internal links]] relies on unique identifiers, in the spirit of the [Zettelkasten method](https://docs.zettlr.com/en/academic/zkn-method/).
+- Cosma uses the same syntax as [Zettlr](https://zettlr.com), another great editor geared towards academic work, whose `[[internal links]]` relies on unique identifiers `[[ID]]`, in the spirit of the [Zettelkasten method](https://docs.zettlr.com/en/academic/zkn-method/).
-- Obsidian is different, as it uses the [[filename]] to link note files, which in my opinion is more restrictive in terms of **interoperability**.
+- Obsidian is different, as it uses the `[[filename]]` to link note files, which in my opinion is more restrictive in terms of **interoperability**.

 There are at least two good reasons to convert a collection of Markdown files written in Obsidian to make it compatible with Cosma:
 - To ensure that your notes will still be readable and editable by other software such as Zettlr (for interoperability and future-proof)